 8. The outstanding issue pertains to the number of staff.
-Based on the 5th FUR, the current strength of the FIU is five (5) staff.
-The Authorities have noted that the Head of the FIU has begun the initial stages of a process to recruit a further member of staff into the Unit.
-This would take the staff compliment to six (6) persons - one (1) Detective Inspector, one (1) Detective Sergeant, two (2) Detective Constables and two (2) financial analysts.
-This would make the staff compliment two more than at the time of the onsite and would be considered a minimum that would give credence to the Examiners' recommendation.
+As indicated in the 6th FUR, the FIU has begun the initial stages of a process to recruit a further member of staff into the Unit.
+The deadline for submission of application was January 30, 2015.
+The Authorities have indicated that subsequent to the submission of the current matrix, the new Financial Analyst was selected and commenced work on April 1st, 2015.
+Consequently, the FIU now has a staff compliment of six (6), which comprise one (1) Detective Inspector, one (1) Detective Sergeant, two (2) Detective Constables and two (2) Financial Analyst.
 R. 26 remains substantially met.